Sewing Thread Consumption Calculator

 How to Use This Tool:

-- Set the Style or order label, Order quantity, Extra garment reserve, and Shop-floor wastage.
+- Enter the Style or order label, Order quantity, Extra garment reserve, and Shop-floor wastage.
+The summary changes from Check inputs to Current consumption when the worksheet and numeric fields are valid.

-- Pick the Worksheet seam length unit before editing or importing operation rows.
+- Select the Worksheet seam length unit before pasting or importing rows.
+Each row should follow

 Interpreting Results:

-Operation Thread Mix Chart visualizes which operations consume the most thread.
-Allowance Curve Chart shows how total order meters move as the wastage allowance changes.
+- Operation Thread Mix Chart points to the operations that deserve checking against the sample.
+Allowance Curve Chart shows how meters, packages, and cost change as wastage changes.

 Technical Details: